mike-el/mike-el.github.io/README.md

 ![Code to perform the tasks above](Climate_extremes.md)

+With access to similar daily data, it should be possible to build a model that can predict climate extremes before they occur.
+The monthly time resolution of the available dataset is likely to stop a forecasting model being useful.

-## Forecasting with a boosted decision tree: XGBoost algorithm
+## Project: Forecasting with a boosted decision tree: XGBoost algorithm
 Using a standard "video games" data set that contains columns like: sales volumes; critic and user scores; year of release; genre.

 The project objective I set myself was a hard one
  - 'Critic_Score','Critic_Count','User_Score','User_Count','Rating','Year_of_Release' - the candidate explanatory variables.
  - 'Global_Sales' - the variable we want to predict.

-The data (after data munging) was like this, with 1 row per game:
+The data (after extensive data munging) was like this, with 1 row per game:

 ![](https://github.com/mike-el/mike-el.github.io/blob/main/images/xgboost_data_optimisation.png)